We're in Darlington to try afternoon tea at the beautiful Majestic Theatre. Is the afternoon tea as good as the surroundings? Come and find out...

 When I got in touch with them on Facebook they were quick to confirm and genuinely apologetic about the delay, so I'm hoping that the wait was the exception rather than the norm.

-The Majestic only hosts afternoon teas on a Sunday.
 We got there a little bit earlier than planned, but we were sat down straight away and asked if we wanted a pot of tea or a coffee.
 The venue itself is gorgeous, with lots of lovely art deco features.
 We were sat by a beautiful stained glass window.
 The music was cool too, they played swing covers of modern pop songs which added to the quirky feel of the building